Approved February 1, 2017

 Directors have direct access to the executive management team of Otter Tail Corporation, generally through the Chief Executive Officer.
 However, Directors may also access individual executive officers related to their areas of expertise.
 The Board and its committees have the ability to obtain independent advisors at the expense of the Corporation as they deem necessary.

-Compensation for the Directors is determined by the Compensation Committee of the Board of Directors.
+Compensation for the Directors is determined by the Compensation Committee of the Board of Directors and ratified by the Board of Directors.
 The Compensation Committee consists solely of Independent Directors.
 The Committee will generally retain an outside consultant to establish appropriate peer groups for comparison purposes to assess the competitiveness of compensation provided to the Directors.
-Any such consultants shall be retained taking into consideration independence and effectiveness.
+Any such consultants shall be retained taking into consideration effectiveness and the independence considerations described in the written Charter of the Compensation Committee.
 Because the Corporation believes that Directors should have a stake in the outcome of the Corporation, Director compensation includes both cash and equity components.
 It is expected that Directors will meet Board-approved stock ownership guidelines.

-In addition, the Corporation will provide Directors with regular updates on Corporate Governance practices and the legal obligations for Board members.
-Directors may participate in additional educational opportunities that will enhance their effectiveness on the Board.
-It is generally expected that Directors will attend one external educational experience per term.
+The Corporation will provide Directors with regular updates on Corporate Governance practices and the legal obligations for Board members.
+Directors should participate in additional educational opportunities that will enhance their effectiveness on the Board.
+It is expected that Directors will attend one external educational experience per year.
 The Corporation will reimburse Directors as appropriate for these educational experiences.

 A central duty of the Board of Directors is to select a Chief Executive Officer and to oversee the Chief Executive Officer and executive management team in the competent and ethical operation of the Corporation.
 The Board of Directors, through the Corporate Governance Committee, evaluates annually the performance of the Chief Executive Officer.
 Working with the executive management team, the Board of Directors plans for the succession of the Chief Executive Officer and other executive officers of the Corporation.
 As a result, the Corporation has a plan in place to address contingencies such as the departure, death, or disability of the Chief Executive Officer or a member of the executive management team so that in the event of an untimely departure, the Corporation can facilitate the transition of both on an interim and long-term basis.